simonhdickson/committor/USAGE.md

 ### 2. Set up your OpenAI API Key

-You need an OpenAI API key to use Commitor.
+You need an OpenAI API key to use Committor.
 Get one from [OpenAI's platform](https://platform.openai.com/api-keys).

 Set it as an environment variable: